Use YQL to select which fields to include in results:

 Use dynamic

-to generate dynamic abstracts of fields, based on query keywords.
+to generate dynamic snippets from fields based on the query keywords.

 Example from Vespa Documentation Search - see the